Pplum09/pplum09.github.io/_posts/2020-09-25-how-i-prepare-for-interviews.md

 ### Probe the first interview to prepare for the second
 The first call that you get from a company is usually from a non-technical recruiter.
-Their job is to gauge you for company fit (behavioral) and if you sounded like you knew about their buzzwords.
+Remember that engineers have their own work to do and so they are really trying to decide if it is worth their time to even see you.
-In that interivew, I recommend that you ask them what are the exact technology stacks that the team uses.
+In that interview, I recommend that you ask them what are the exact technology stacks that the team uses.

 #### Example Questions
 - Since python was on the job req, do you guys have a django backend?